Keyboard shortcuts

 What is Tokenserver?

-Tokenserver is responsible for allocating Firefox Sync users to Sync Storage nodes hosted in our Spanner GCP Backend.
+Tokenserver is responsible for allocating Firefox Sync users to Sync Storage nodes hosted in our Spanner GCP or Postgres DB Backend.
 Tokenserver provides the “glue” between Firefox Accounts and the SyncStorage API.

 Broadly, Tokenserver is responsible for: